rust-lang/rfcs/text/0000-rust-has-provenance.md

 Pointers (this includes values of reference type) in Rust have **two** components.
 * The pointer's "address" says where in memory the pointer is currently pointing.
-* The pointer's "provenance" says where in memory the pointer is allowed to access when.
+* The pointer's "provenance" says where and when the pointer is allowed to access memory.

 (This is disregarding any "metadata" that may come with wide pointers, it only talks about thin pointers / the data part of a wide pointer.)